Bobby Sands Mural Belfast – Facts

 - Restoration of remission lost through the protest

 Bobby Sands and other IRA prisoners wanted to be considered as political prisoners.
-During the Hunger Strike, Frank Maguire, a Members of the British Government died on 5th March 1981.
+During the Hunger Strike, Frank Maguire, from fermanagh and south tyrone a Members of the British Government died on 5th March 1981.
 This led to a Bio Election and Bobby Sands was the candidate selected.
-On the 9th April 1981, Bobby Sands won the seat and became the youngest Member of Parliament with 30,493 votes.
-Still in prision and on the Hunger Strike Bobby died on 5th May 1981, as which time he had been fasting 66 days.
+On the 9th April 1981, Bobby Sands won the seat and became the youngest Member of Parliament with 30,493 votes. still in prison and on the Hunger Strike Bobby sands died on 5th May 1981, as which time he had been fasting 66 days.
 Another 9 IRA prisoners died after Bobby Sands and these men were known as the 10 Irish Hunger Strikers.

 You can see this famous West Belfast Mural, and many more, on our Belfast Murals Taxi Tour.